Logo

 Won 1st place for outstanding poetry recitation and interpretation in a schoolwide competition of 50+ students.

-• Bronze Award, CyberStart America (Jan 2024)
+• Bronze Awardee, CyberStart America (Jan 2024)

 Distinguished for strong performance in cybersecurity challenges by earning over 3,000 points, highlighting skills in cryptography, network security, digital forensics, and lateral thinking.

-• Superior Rating in Solo Musical Theater, District and State Solo & Ensemble, Florida Vocal Association (Feb & Mar 2023; Feb & Apr 2024; Feb & Apr 2025)
+• Superior Rating in Solo Musical Theater, District and State Solo & Ensemble, Florida Vocal Association (Feb, Mar 2023; Feb, Apr 2024; Feb, Apr 2025)

 Earned Superior ratings at the Florida Vocal Association District and State Solo & Ensemble competitions for outstanding solo musical theater performances in 2023, 2024, and 2025.

-Email LinkedIn Instagram YouTube GitHub
+Email LinkedIn Google Scholar YouTube GitHub

 Built with ❤︎